LordDemonos/Quarm.Guide/README.md

 The `eqclient.ini` file contains a list of settings that can be changed to suit your preferences, many of which cannot be changed in-game through the options window.

-In Windows, the `eqclient.ini` is located within your EverQuest directory, wherever `eqgame.exe` reside.
+In Windows, the `eqclient.ini` is located within your EverQuest directory, wherever `eqgame.exe` resides.

 Some commonly changed settings include: